cmbothwell/hedgineer/README.md

     )
 ```

 Here, we extract the row yielded by a filter object restricted to rows in the Security Master that have the same `security_id` and that contain the `date` field from the row in the position table.
 Given the nature of our Security Master, this should only be one or zero rows.
-If the row is available we collate the attributes along with the position date, otherwise we return an empty tuple.
+If the row is available we collate the attributes along with the position data, otherwise we return an empty tuple.
 We can then display this in the console similarly as before with the SM.

 Running `python -m hedgineer -m -p` should yield: